ONE-CLICK CASHFLOW Analysis TOOLKIT

 Answers to the most common investor questions about PropMax.

-Check your latest council valuation notice or order a Landata valuation report (around $11).
-Both documents list the Site Value (SV), which the State Revenue Office uses to calculate land tax.
+Check your council valuation notice or order a Landata valuation report.
+The Site Value is what the SRO uses for land tax.